Post

 There are two ways to solve this problem.

-1. Fork Polyglot and use it after modifying the problematic parts
+1. Fork Polyglot and modify the problematic parts

-As of the time of writing this post (November 2024), the Jekyll official documentation states that the exclude configuration supports the use of globbing patterns.
+As of the time of writing this post (11.12024), the Jekyll official documentation states that the exclude setting supports globbing patterns.

 “This configuration option supports Ruby’s File.fnmatch filename globbing patterns to match multiple entries to exclude.”

-In other words, the cause of the problem is not in the Chirpy theme but in the relative_url_regex() and absolute_url_regex() functions of Polyglot, so modifying them to prevent the problem from occurring is the fundamental solution.
+In other words, the root cause is not in the Chirpy theme but in Polyglot’s relative_url_regex() and absolute_url_regex() functions, so the fundamental solution is to modify them to prevent the problem.

-Since this bug has not yet been resolved in Polyglot, you can fork the Polyglot repository and use it instead of the original Polyglot by modifying the problematic parts as follows, referring to this blog post and the answer to the previous GitHub issue.
+Since this bug has not yet been fixed in Polyglot, you can fork the Polyglot repository with reference to this blog post and the answer to the previous GitHub issue, modify the problematic parts as follows, and use it instead of the original Polyglot.

 1